-The devils within us are our own evil selves.
-But this does not mean that they cannot come, in a sense, from without.
-When one man infects another with his own badness, it is quite literal truth to say that a devil goes from one to the other; and there may be a kind of unity, a kind of momentary kingdom of evil, when the same devil seizes upon a large number of people and they do in a crowd things which no man would do by himself.
-There may even be a more lasting kingdom where an institution or a class keeps alive for generations a false ideal.
+There is a kind of emotional contagion which takes effect without any intellectual activity; without the presence even of consciousness.
+This is a familiar fact, alarming because it seems so inexplicable, in man.
+The spread of panic through a crowd is not due to each person's being independently frightened, nor to any communication by speech; it happens in the complete absence of where an institution or a class keeps alive for generations a false ideal.
 And since evil influences may affect us from books, from places, from the weather, we tend naturally to think of devils as inhabiting these things.
 Are we here back again in mythology?
 There really is a devil-a spirit of evil-in a bad person; is there one, in the same sense, in a wood or in the east wind?

 It is a difficult question to answer, since it depends on how far each of these things has a self, and how far the selfhood which to us it seems to have is really conferred upon it by our own thought.
 To us the east wind is a definite thing; and so to us it can be a devil.
 But is it a definite thing to itself?
 Is the influence it exerts upon us its own influence, or is it only the reflexion in it of our own nature?
 Perhaps it is best to leave the question open.
-There may be devils in places and in things which we generally regard as inanimate; but those which we know exist in the human mind.
-Of these the Devil of orthodoxy is a type or myth; a myth not in from your eyes into the dark winter night from which it came.
-So the life of man appears for a short space, but what went before, and what is to come after, we know not at all' (Bede, Hist.
-Eccl.
-11. xii).
+58 There may be devils in places and in things which we generally regard as inanimate; but those which we know exist in the human mind.
+Of these the Devil of orthodoxy is a type or myth; a myth not in the colloquial sense in which the word means a fiction or illusion, but in the [473] proper sense which we have explained above.
+And the truth of the orthodox belief consists in the fact that it does with perfect accuracy describe the real nature of the evil will.
+But as soon as the mythical nature of the belief is forgotten, as these things, each person becoming terrified simply because his neighbour is terrified.

-&lt;sup>27In the last chapter, "Miracle," of Religion and Philosophy [3, p.
+58 In the last chapter, "Miracle," of Religion and Philosophy [8, p.
 212], Collingwood concludes that everything that happens is an act of will: